 Honors & Awards

-• Co-PI on a $ 3.92 Million grant (Cybersecurity workforce development in the age of Artificial Intelligence) from the National Science Foundation.
-It is the 4th largest regular research grant ever to Georgia State University (excluding three infrastructure grants) from the NSF and the largest research grant from any source to the Robinson College of Business.
+• Principal Investigator on a $ 3.92 Million grant (Cybersecurity workforce development in the age of Artificial Intelligence) from the National Science Foundation in 2022.
+It is the 4th largest regular research grant ever to Georgia State University (excluding three infrastructure grants) from the NSF and the second largest research grant from any source to the Robinson College of Business.

-• Regents' Teaching Excellence Award / University System of Georgia Regents' Faculty Hall of Fame Award, 2009 for "contributions to outstanding teaching in Georgia", 2009.
+• Regents' Teaching Excellence Award / University System of Georgia Regents' Faculty Hall of Fame Awad, 2009 for "contributions to outstanding teaching in Georgia", 2009.
 University System of Georgia's top faculty award.

 • Top Professor Award, Master of Science in Information Systems Program, August 2014.